Humayan-Kabir/spring-boot-tweet-apis/README.md

 # spring-boot-tweet-apis
-‭This is a backed project providing necessary‬‭ restful-APIs ‬‭for twitter like service.
+‭This is a backend project providing necessary‬‭ restful-APIs ‬‭for twitter like service.
 It has features‬‭ like user‬ ‭authentication, authorization, management of posts, friends, comments‬‭.

 ## Technology